-2021 Fully booked until September .
+2021 Fully booked until end of September .

 1st Tripadvisor "Excellent" Certificate 2015

 “an eccentric guru who knows where all the best fossils are.”
 The New York Times 2018

 "A walk with Chris is like having the blindfold taken off." clients comment on a recent walk.

 Fossil hunter since age of about 10 ( A long time)

 Chris was born and raised in Devon and has been fascinated by geology and the sea since a very young age.
 "My first fossil find was a Devil's Toe Nail found at Southerndown in South Wales, then someone showed me his fossil collection, I was hooked!"

 Chris studied geology at O' level, then A' level and graduated from Plymouth in 1986 where he read applied geology and geography.